-This past October, Stony Brook Medicine gastroenterologist Lionel S. D’Souza, MD, performed Suffolk County’s first POEM procedure — a state-of-the-art, incision-free treatment for achalasia.
+In October 2017, Stony Brook Medicine gastroenterologist Lionel S. D’Souza, MD, performed Suffolk County’s first POEM procedure — a state-of-the-art, incision-free treatment for Achalasia.
 Achalasia is a rare, potentially debilitating swallowing disorder that makes it hard for the food and drink you consume to enter the stomach.

 When food sits in the esophagus for long lengths of time, the esophagus lining becomes inflamed and causes symptoms, which vary depending on the severity of the disorder.
-Symptoms include heartburn, weight loss, nausea, regurgitation, vomiting, chest pain and a low quality of life because eating and drinking are so difficult.
+Symptoms include nausea, regurgitation, vomiting, chest pain, weight loss, heartburn and a low quality of life because eating and drinking are so difficult.

 The POEM procedure

-POEM (Peroral Endoscopic Myotomy) is a minimally invasive endoscopic procedure that can permanently cure achalasia.
+POEM (PerOral Endoscopic Myotomy) is a minimally invasive endoscopic procedure that can permanently resolve symptoms of achalasia.
 There are no incisions on your body — everything is done internally with a thin, flexible tube (endoscope) that goes through your mouth and into the esophagus.
 A doctor trained in the procedure uses a small knife at the tip of the endoscope to open the passageway so food can travel from your mouth to the stomach.

 The first POEM in Suffolk County

+Since then, the POEM procedure has been performed routinely at the Center for Interventional Endoscopy at Stony Brook University Hospital for various diseases such as Achalasia, Gastroparesis, Zenker diverticulum and cricopharyngeal bar/cricopharyngeal achalasia.
 “Because POEM requires a high level of technical expertise, very few centers provide this option to patients.
-We’re happy to now offer this choice to our patients,” said Dr. D’Souza.
+We’re happy to offer this choice to our patients,” said Dr. D’Souza.

 To learn more about POEM, call (631) 444-5220.